vinlin24/cs35l-notebooks/week2.md

 Python emerged as a combination of ABC as well as the capabilities of Perl.

 Python is a scripting language that tries to do everything.

-"Theoretically, if you know the language very well, you do not have to touch the little languages of the shell."
+> Theoretically, if you know the language very well, you do not have to touch the little languages of the shell.

 ---
 All 3 languages, BASIC, Perl, and Python can be either compiled or interpreted.